OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 -  **STRING_DEFAULT_WIDTH**\ =int.
 Default width of strings (when using bi-dimensional char variables).
 Default is 10 in autogrow mode, 80 otherwise.
--  **USE_STRING_IN_NC4**\ =YES/NO. Whether to use NetCDF string type for strings in NC4 format.
-If NO, bidimensional char variable are used.
-   Default to YES when FORMAT=NC4.
 -  **WKT_DEFAULT_WIDTH**\ =int.
 Default width of WKT strings (when using bi-dimensional char variables).
 Default is 1000 in autogrow mode, 10000 otherwise.